If I live to be 100, I’ll never forget the joy of that afternoon, overshadowed by the years of misery that followed.

 For a moment suspended in time, I imagined her mastering school with confidence and joy, a lifetime of education and achievement rolling out in front of her, opening up possibilities to all that she could become in her life.
 Miraculous in its uniqueness, that was the only day that year – or any year – that homework was a source of expectation and pride.

-When smart kids struggle with “doing” school, it starts a process of helplessness and self-loathing that builds momentum, a vicious cycle that can rob these kids of their future.
+When smart kids struggle with “doing” school, it starts a process of helplessness and self-loathing that builds momentum, a vicious cycle that can rob these kids of their self-esteem, and ultimately of their future.

 Complex kids can find a way to become successful as adults, even if traditional schooling is never “their thing.”
 And while some can do it on their own, despite the odds, most are best served by the support of parents and educators who are willing to step outside of the box and focus on the needs of the child.